Weston Threatening Lawyer

 Connecticut law sets forth two versions of criminal threatening, and the penalties for both include substantial jail time and heavy fines, in addition to the imposition of restraining orders and other unwelcome consequences.
 If you have been charged with threatening, it is a good idea to meet with a Weston threatening lawyer as soon as possible.
 A distinguished harassment attorney could help you fight the accusations against you.

 What Are First-Degree Threatening Offenses in Weston?

-As the more serious version of criminal threatening, first-degree threatening is generally treated as a Class D felony with penalties as outlined above.
+As the more serious version of criminal threatening, first-degree threatening is generally treated as a Class D felony with penalties.
 However, if the offense is committed on school property, again the penalties escalate.
 The crime becomes a Class C felony with a prison sentence between one and ten years and a fine of up to $10,000.

 This crime is defined in §53a-61aa of the state code and is considered to have occurred in two different types of circumstances.
 To begin with, when an individual commits an act of second degree threatening with the use or suggested use of a gun, then the offense turns into first-degree threatening.

 A second method of committing first-degree threatening occurs when an individual makes a threat of violence with the intent or reckless disregard as to the possibility of causing evacuation of a public place or building.
 If someone has been accused of making threats of any kind, they could benefit from a confidential consultation with a Weston threatening attorney.

 What Are Escalated Harassment Charges?

 Of the two statutory prohibitions against criminal threatening, second-degree threatening is probably more common in Weston.
 It is generally classified as a Class A misdemeanor so the maximum penalties include up to one year of imprisonment and a fine as high as $2,000.